A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Introduction

-Parametric time-dependent problem can be treated in a projection framework exploiting proper orthogonal decomposition (POD)~\cite{georgaka2018parametric,hijazi2020data} for dimensionality reduction.
-Such approach requires --- due to projection step --- the knowledge of the original model, as well as the access to the discrete operators of the problem.
-Concerning the non-intrusive methodologies instead, one approach proposed in~\cite{hoang} consists in the extraction of the main spatio-temporal structure to isolate the parameter dependency.
-This technique is not able to predict the output of the system for a future time steps, but provides the reconstruction of the parametric manifold.
-A preliminary approach for future forecast of parametric system is presented in~\cite{TezzeleDemoStabileMolaRozza2020MOR}, consisting in an application of DMD to parameter-dependent scalar output in order to predict such output for untested parameters and time steps.
+There have been several attempts to achieve this goal, which we briefly summarize in this paragraph.
+Parametric time-dependent problems can be treated in a projection framework exploiting Proper Orthogonal Decomposition (POD)~\cite{georgaka2018parametric,hijazi2020data} for dimensionality reduction.
+Such an approach requires --- due to the projection step --- the knowledge of the original model, as well as access to the discrete operators characterizing the problem. \RB{Earlier attempts were made with non-intrusive methodologies as well.
+Extracting the main spatio-temporal structure of the problem to isolate the parameter dependency was proposed in~\cite{hoang2021projection}.
+Even though this technique is not able to predict the output of the system for future time steps, it enables the reconstruction of the parametric manifold.
+A different direction was probed in \cite{brunton2014compressive}, where authors employ POD to classify the dynamic region of the current sample and provide a low-rank approximation by means of Galerkin projection.
+A second attempt in this direction is presented in \cite{kramer2017sparse}: the authors employed DMD to analyze and classify complex flow in different regimes, thus providing a coarse reconstruction of the system's state by means of a low-order flow approximation.
+A pipeline similar to ours is depicted in~\cite{amsallem2011online}, where authors employ projection-based ROM and interpolation on a reduced space.
+However, they do not take into account DMD or any other time forecasting techniques.
+Finally, a parametric version of DMD has been already studied in~\cite{pdmd}, however, the aim of that work is the extraction of coherent structures shared between the different configurations of the system, rather than obtaining predictions on unseen parameters in future time instants}.

-In this work we propose an extension of the latter approach in order to predict not only scalar output but also the entire discrete fields.
-A parametric version of DMD has been already studied in~\cite{pdmd}, but the intent of that work is the extraction of coherent structures shared between different configuration of the system.
-To the best of the authors knowledge, an approach for predicting the fields of interest for unseen time instants and parameters is not explored in literature yet.
+In this work, we propose an extension of a \RB{previous work presented in~\cite{TezzeleDemoStabileMolaRozza2020MOR}, which consists in the application of DMD to parameter-dependent scalar output in order to predict such output for untested parameters and time steps.
+Our aim is to predict vectorial fields as well, thus achieving the general goal task outlined above}.
+To the best of the authors' knowledge, an approach for predicting the fields of interest for unseen time instants and parameters is not explored in the literature yet.